"Upon peace the very life of the world depends, perhaps even the progress or decay of our entire civilization."

 Let's see what we come up with—remember your job is to build and program a warrior—to "condition" it with all the necessary things that will make it do what you want: to kill!
 Your robot starts out with nothing in its memory banks (like a baby).
 Whatever "data" you expose to your robot will be stored away in its memory banks, so that when confronted by a new situation it will be able to sort through its memory to decide how to behave.
 By the time your "adult" robot is ready to perform, its memory banks will be full of a great deal of material to help it "think" and act.

 Remember a very important fact: without warriors, there can be no wars.
 Who is the warrior?
 What is a warrior made of?
-What image do we have about this warrior. this enemy?
-Is it a real threat or just a made up one?
+What image do we have about this warrior?
+Is it someone who can protect us from our “enemy?”
 Let's create this warrior, from it’s beginning!
 Then we'll know!